Easy Lemon Chicken Couscous (with creamy yogurt sauce!)

 Step-by-Step Instructions

-Step 1: Cook 1 cup pearl couscous with 1¼ cups hot water and 1 tbsp butter.
+Step 1: Cook 1 cup pearl couscous with 1¼ cups hot water and 1 tablespoon butter.
 Cover and cook for 5 minutes.

-Step 2: Uncover couscous, stir in 1 tbsp more butter, juice of ½ lemon, and 2–3 big handfuls of spinach.
+Step 2: Uncover couscous, stir in 1 tablespoon more butter, juice of ½ lemon, and 2–3 big handfuls of spinach.
 Stir until wilted.

-Step 3: Season 1 lb chicken tenderloins with salt, pepper, and 2 tbsp za’atar.
+Step 3: Season 1 lb chicken tenderloins with salt, pepper, and 2 tablespoon za’atar.
 Cook in a pan over medium heat for about 5 minutes per side until golden and cooked through.

 Step 4: Nestle chicken into couscous and spinach mixture.